GCBallesteros/trattoria/README.md

 For more details check the docstrings in `core.py`.

 ## Design
-Trattoria is just a very thing wrapper around the trattoria-core library which itselfs provides a lower level interface to the the tttr-toolbox library.
+Trattoria is just a very thin wrapper around the trattoria-core library which itselfs provides a lower level interface to the the tttr-toolbox library.
 A Rust project that provides the compiled components that allows us to go fast.

 ## Citing